Tad-z/Chrome-Extension/DOCUMENTATION.md

 ## Testing

-- Tested my endpoints with my frontend partner
+- Tested my endpoints with my frontend partner on his chrome extension and it worked
-- View my documentation here:
+- Tested my endpoints with postman and it worked